coderdaudat/leo-chat/index.md

 9. Privacy Policies of Third Party Application

-This Privacy Policy only addresses the use and disclosure of information we collect from you on Extra Download Application or http://getcoupon.xyz/extra-download-privacy-policy/.
+This Privacy Policy only addresses the use and disclosure of information we collect from you on LOE CHAT or https://coderdaudat.github.io/leo-chat/.
 Other websites that may be accessible through this Website have their own privacy policies and data collection, use and disclosure practices.
 If you link to any such website, we urge you review the website’s privacy policy.
 We are not responsible for the policies or practices of third parties.

 Children .
 We do not knowingly collect personal information from anyone under the age of 18, and no part of the Application is designed to attract anyone under the age of 18.
 Extra Download does not support download file for children.

 Facebook Connect .
 Extra Download allows users to access Facebook Connect to interact with friends and to share on Facebook through Wall and friends’ News Feeds.
-If you are logged into Extra Download and Facebook, when you click on “Connect with Facebook” your profiles will merge if the email addresses match.
+If you are logged into LEO CHAT and Facebook, when you click on “Connect with Facebook” your profiles will merge if the email addresses match.

 10. Contacting Us